AlexandreSajus/Linear-Optimization-Planning/README.md

 - Minimize the maximum amount of different jobs assigned to a worker
 - Minimize the maximum duration of a project

+The model used here is explained in the model.pdf file.

 Here is the Pareto Surface of the planning problem on the medium data instance, it reprensents non-dominated solutions to the problem i.e solutions that don't have alternatives that are clearly superior (better on every objective)

 <p align="center">